 It is government policy that most people are asked to make a contribution to their care package.
 This contribution can be up to 17.5% of the full aged pension.
-As at March 2017 this works out to be around $10.10 per day.
+As at March 2017 this is a maximum of $10.10 per day and is reviewed every six months.
 At Community Care TASMANIA your Case Manager will negotiate the level of your contribution to your package to best suit your personal situation and circumstances.

 In addition you may be subject to an income test which may result in an increased personal contribution to you package